ablomm/ablomm-cpu/docs/cpu/isa.md

 There are 11, 32-bit, general purpose register (`R0` to `R10`)

 There are 4 special purpose registers with varying widths.

+There is 1 psuedo register.

 The table below enumerates all registers and their purpose.

 | Register | Code | Description | Width |
 |---|---|---|---|